 Any absence for a day or any significant part of a day for reasons other than those listed above and any absence without parent knowledge and arrangement with school officials shall be considered an "unexcused" absence (with the option to complete or make up missing assignments).
-A "significant part of a day" is defined as one class period or its equivalent.
+A "significant part of a day" is defined as half of the school day 51% of the academic day.
 Students with a history of personal illness may be requested by the school to provide a physician's statement.
-LACK OF PARTICIPATION IN VIRTUAL, BLENDED OR HYBRID INSTRUCTION IS CONSIDERED AN ABSENCE.
+LACK OF PARTICIPATION IN VIRTUAL, BLENDED, REMOTE, VIRTUAL OR HYBRID INSTRUCTION IS CONSIDERED AN ABSENCE.

 A student is considered "truant" if the student is inexcusably absent from school on: 3 consecutive school days, or 5 school days in any semester, or 10 school days in any school year; this includes, virtual, hybrid or blended instruction.
+Students approved for Blended, Remote, Virtual or Hybrid instruction must be actively engaged in school assignments on a daily basis.